SPSquonK/useleSS/Documentation/NewFeatures.md

 - Using the scroll will only give access to job of the same type: for example if you are master, you can only access master jobs.

+## Guild logo

+The guild master can change their guild logo or even remove it.
+This feature can be disabled in *CommonHeader.h*.